sauvik-d/DCGAN-Oversampling/README.md

 # DCGAN-Oversampling
-Files and Codes used in internship project
+Files and Codes used in internship project on Oversampling of minority class images using DCGAN in IIEST Shibpur